 Brain development in adolescence is complex.
 Throughout adolescence the brain becomes more connected, integrated, and efficient.
 The areas of the brain that control judgment, planning, the ability to imagine consequences, self-regulation, and emotional maturity are all in the process of developing during adolescence.
 Clearly all of this developmental activity has implications for how adolescents make decisions and manage risk given their new-found levels of independence.
-Recent research by Valerie Reyna and others suggests the need for new approaches to adolescents and risk (PDF; accessible format).
+Recent research by Valerie Reyna and others suggests the need for new approaches to adolescents and risk (PDF; formatted for screen readers).

 Hormone levels change dramatically during adolescence.
 Hormones do have a powerful effect on emotions and behavior, but their role in driving adolescent behavior may be overstated in American popular culture.
 Social factors such as relationships with parents and peers may outweigh the effects of hormones, while other factors such as stress, sex, and eating habits may in turn greatly affect the hormonal system .

 Sexual development, including puberty, sexual attraction and behavior, sexual and gender identity, and negotiating intimate relationships, is a complex and critical aspect of adolescence.

 Emotional development -- understanding, expressing, and regulating one's emotions with growing maturity -- is key to navigating relationships, functioning effectively in the world, and even recognizing meaning and purpose in life.
 Adolescents are often particularly receptive to emotion, and at the same time may be just beginning to understand the nature and effect of intense feeling.
 Janis Whitlock offers an overview in her narrated presentation Emotional Development: Foundation for a Healthy Life (narrated presentation: 16 minutes).